Books etc

 What are Bosonville and Fermioncity?

 The article on elementary particles explains that there are two types of particles: bosons and fermions.
-Bosons are named after the Indian physicist Satyendra Nath Bose, and fermions after Enrico Fermi, one of the greatest Italian physicists.
-In Millie’s adventures, fermions live in Fermioncity, a...…
+This explains why Millie’s adventures begin at the border between the territory of the bosons, Bosonville, and that of the fermions, Fermioncity.
+In Millie’s adventures, fermions live in Fe...…

 in questions